 Lotus 340R 2000

 The 340R is a special edition of the Lotus Elise.
-It was only a concept car at first.
+It was only a concept auto at first.
 All 340 that were made were sold before they were even made.
 It has a body shell made just for it and has no roof or doors.

 Silver and black were the colors of all the cars.
 With help from Yokohama, special A038R tires were made for the 340R.